just1103/Swift_Syntax/Swift Language Guide & Reference.md

 ### *Switch

+A switch statement considers a value and compares it against several possible matching patterns.
+It then executes an appropriate block of code, based on the first pattern that matches successfully.

+a switch statement compares a value against one or more values of the same type.
+In addition to comparing against specific values, Swift provides several ways for each case to specify more complex matching patterns. (아래 참고)

+each case is a separate branch of code execution.
+The switch statement determines which branch(case) should be selected. ← This procedure is known as *switching* on the value that’s being considered.

 - [x]  왜 switch문의 case는 들여쓰기를 안할까? switch indentation style swift / why switch case should be indented swift
     - (여러 가지 설이 있음)
     - Backing the cases to the same indentation level as the "switch" is a common style for all C-inspired languages.